MKmasterg/bandit-wargame/level-2/README.md

 ### Walkthrough

-Since we’re already in the home directory (as we landed here after logging in from level 0; if you're not you can use the command `cd ~` to go to the home directory), we can list the files in the directory using:
+Since we’re already in the home directory (as we landed here after logging in from the previous level; if you're not you can use the command `cd ~` to go to the home directory), we can list the files in the directory using:

 ```bash
 ls